Women's Health

 Failure Mode Taxonomy

-Eight categories of high-risk error patterns detected alongside scoring.
+Six categories of high-risk error patterns detected alongside scoring.

-5 Missing information
+1 Missing critical information

-8 Health equity gaps
+3 Health equity gaps

 Dimension Guide